yss/cache.js/README.md

 # cache.js
     This is a very very very simple memory cache which inherit from Map.
     Use it just like the same with Map.
+    It can use in browser, also node environment.

 ## Install